JeffFessler/MIRTjim.jl/README.md

 [![docs-dev][docs-dev-img]][docs-dev-url]
 [![code-style][code-blue-img]][code-blue-url]

+This Julia language repo
-This repo exports the function `jim` that is a "jiffy image display" function for showing 2D grayscale images
+exports the `jim` method that provides a "jiffy image display" for showing 2D grayscale images
 (and 3D grayscale images as a mosaic).
 It is basically a wrapper around `Plots.heatmap`